Johannesburg, Joburg, Jobourg, Jozi, the city of gold.

 4. Alternatives to Corporal Punishment

-- Praise also encourages them to learn self-discipline.
+- Praise also encourages them to learn

 - Lead by example.